 1. “Quarantine” Pre-Closing Communications with Counsel with a Covenant from the Buyer Not to Attempt to Access Them.

-When determining how the target company’s merger team and the company’s counsel are going to communicate pre-closing, it may be necessary to set up a communications systems separate from the target’s email and to specify in the merger agreement that all electronic and hard copies of such communications will be effectively walled off from other company systems and communications.1 The parties could couple this with a provision in the merger agreement in which the buyer and target covenant not to attempt to access any such communications following closing.
-This could have the effect that even if the privilege did flow to the buyer upon closing, such communications would be unavailable to it.
+When determining how the target company’s merger team and the company’s counsel are going to communicate pre-closing, it may be necessary to set up a communications systems separate from the target’s email and to specify in the merger agreement that all electronic and hard copies of such communications will be effectively walled off from other company systems and communications.
+The parties could couple this with a provision in the merger agreement in which the buyer and target covenant not to attempt to access any such communications following closing.
+This could have the effect that even if the privilege did flow to the buyer upon closing, such communications would be unavailable to them.